NLO results with operator mixing for fully heavy tetraquarks in QCD sum rules

 Similar to the case of $\bar{c}c\bar{c}c$ system, from Tabs.~\ref{tab:4b-S-NLOresult-MSbar}--\ref{tab:4b-T-NLOresult-OS}, one can see that NLO contributes non-negligible corrections, with mass corrections $|M_H^{\text{NLO}}\, -\, M_H^{\text{LO}}|\, \simeq \, 0.4\mbox{-}0.6$~GeV in both $\overline{\text{MS}}$ and OS schemes.
 In addition, with the NLO corrections, the quark mass scheme dependence is improved significantly.
 The mass difference between the two schemes $|\Delta M_H|=|M_H^{\text{OS}}-M_H^{\overline{\text{MS}}}|$ is about $1.1 \sim 1.2$~GeV at LO level, while the difference is usually smaller than $0.1$~GeV at NLO level except for the $J^{PC}=1^{++}$ channel.

 We choose $\mu=k\ m_B$ with $k\in (0.8, 1.2)$ to explore the renormalization scale dependence of our results, because Borel platforms can not be achieved for $k>1.2$ even with the NLO contributions.
-We find that the $\mu$ dependence is improved for the NLO results comparing with the LO ones, but the $\mu$ dependences of the NLO results for the $\bar{b}b\bar{b}b$ system are more sensitive than that of the $\bar{c}c\bar{c}c$ system.
-Typical $\mu$ dependences at the LO and the NLO are shown in Fig.~\ref{fig:4b-mu-dependence-S-3} and \ref{fig:4b-mu-dependence-S-4}.
+We find that the $\mu$ dependence is improved for the NLO results comparing with the LO ones, but the $\mu$ dependence of the NLO results for the $\bar{b}b\bar{b}b$ system is more sensitive than that of the $\bar{c}c\bar{c}c$ system.
+Typical $\mu$ dependence at the LO and the NLO is shown in Fig.~\ref{fig:4b-mu-dependence-S-3} and \ref{fig:4b-mu-dependence-S-4}.